shrugify/yolo/README.md

 ## 💛 Acknowledgement
-This package massively inspired by one of my favorite projects: [whatthecommit.com](https://whatthecommit.com) Thanks to [@ngerakines](https://github.com/ngerakines) the many other contributors of [`ngerakines/commitment`](https://github.com/ngerakines/commitment).
+This package is inspired by one of my favorite projects: [whatthecommit.com](https://whatthecommit.com) Thanks to [@ngerakines](https://github.com/ngerakines) and the many other contributors of [`ngerakines/commitment`](https://github.com/ngerakines/commitment).

 ## ⭐ License
 This project is licensed under [GNU General Public License 3.0 (or later)](LICENSE).